strv20/website/content/about/main/index.md

 use_featured: false
 show_intro: true
 intro: |
-  I am a magnetic resonance imaging (MRI) physicist and lecturer at the University of Edinburgh.
-Most of my research focuses on measuring how well blood vessels are working using MRI.
-I have worked at the University of Edinburgh since 2016, before which I completed my PhD at the University of Aberdeen (2012-2016) working on brain imaging, and degrees in applied and pure mathematics (Heriot-Watt University and University of Glasgow).
+  I am a material scientist and chemist.
+I currently work as a post-doctoral researcherin Sustainable Polymer materials at the University of Twente.
+Most of my research focuses on the future of plastics, by developing sustainable polymeric solutions.

-  I have worked on different international studies using advanced brain imaging and image analysis techniques to understand how damage to the brain causes more severe disease.
-I was heavily involved with the H2020 funded SVDs\@Target project as well as a Leducq Transatlantic Network on perivascular spaces.

-  In addition to my research experience I have also been involved with teaching through Edinburgh Imaging Academy.
-I currently supervise two PhD students (Keelin Ridge and Grant Kirkwood, as first and secondary supervisor respectively).
-I have also supervised several student projects at Masters and Honours level.
+  I completed an international and interdisciplinary PhD in pure and applied chemistry at the University of Strathclyde (2018-2022).
+My thesis focused on improving the mechanical properties of Bioinspired Amphiphilic polymer conetworks.

+  My fascination with Bioinspiration started in 2012, while I was doing an exchange program in France.
+Following this I pursued my passion by completing a Masters degree at ETH Zurich in the Materials Science department.

+  I have worked in different research groups and countries, which has provided me with a very diverse and understanding scientific outlook.

+  In addition to my research, I am passionate on scientific outreach, mental health in academia and inspiring under-represented groups to follow scientific careers.

   The below links explain different aspects of my work in more detail.

 show_outro: false